nightsky02/Offers-Service/README.md

 There are three excel files in the repository folder, which help to look at how the service behaves with different data:
 - data_duplicated - contains two offers with the same offer id.
 - data_long - contains 99 different offers
-- data_with_empty-name - contains one offer with empty name.
+- data_with_empty-name - contains one offer with an empty name.